chef/chef-web-docs/chef_master/source/definitions.rst

 * Are not true resources
 * Are processed when resource collection is compiled, not when a node is converged
 * Did not support common resource properties, such as ``notifies``, ``subscribes``, ``only_if``, ``not_if``, and sensitive
-* Did not support input validation in passed arguments like a resource does with properties
+* Don't support input validation in passed arguments, unlike a resource can which supports validation with properties
 * Did not support why-run mode
 * Did not support reporting to Chef Automate
 * Cannot be tested with ChefSpec